 Here’s an example of a shooter who’s visual cortex was combining the images from his eyes incorrectly.
 He thinks he's got the sights lined up with his dominant eye, but his sights are lining up with the bridge of his nose instead.

-This is common, but if your sights don’t consistently and reliably line up with the center of the pupil of your dominant eye (think of it as a reverse sight picture), you’ll never be as fast or accurate as you could be.
+This is common, and it's called "cyclopean dominance" but if your sights don’t consistently and reliably line up with the center of the pupil of your dominant eye (think of it as a reverse sight picture), you’ll never be as fast or accurate as you could be.

 You'll learn how to fix it in a few minutes using drills so simple a 7 year old can do them.